Table of Contents

 If you retire from your CSRS-covered employment after age 62, you are eligible to receive your annuity benefits within 30 days of your retirement.

-3. Disability: If you are forced to retire because of a disability and have served at least five years, you may be eligible for CSRS benefits.
+If you must retire due to a disability and have at least five years of service, you may qualify for disability retirement benefits under CSRS.

 Since employees who are covered by the Civil Service Retirement System are generally not eligible for Social Security, it's important to know exactly what to expect from your CSRS benefits.
 Understanding how to calculate your benefit, and the effect of a VCA and TSP, can help you start planning.

-Maximize retirement income by contributing to both voluntary accounts and savings plans.
+Increase retirement income by contributing to voluntary accounts and savings plans.
 Start Your Free Plan

 Sources